Java (embedded)

 - Have no other open writers against it as the

-constructor will attempt to obtain an exclusive cross-process lock on the table.
+TableWriterconstructor will attempt to obtain an exclusive cross-process lock on the table.

-Writing data using TableWriterAPI
+Writing data using TableWriterAPI#

-allows writing to both WAL and non-WAL tables by returning the
+TableWriterAPI allows writing to both WAL and non-WAL tables by returning the

-based on the table configurations.
+suitable Writer based on the table configurations.
 The table must already

 exist: